yunussezgin/library-app/README.md

 ## Run the below commands at the root of the project directory
-Build Recipe API using maven.
+Build the project using maven.
 ```
 mvn clean install
 ```